apache/comdev-site/source/contributor-ladder.md

 chart](https://whimsy.apache.org/foundation/orgchart/board).

 ## Board of Directors

+The members of the ASF elect the members of the Board annually for one-year terms.

 The Board of Directors is responsible for the governance of the Foundation.
 This includes overseeing projects, to ensure they are